 Global Ship Lease's ability to borrow amounts under its credit facility is subject to the execution of customary documentation, including security documents, satisfaction of certain customary conditions precedent and compliance with terms and conditions included in the loan documents.
 Subject to meeting certain requirements, Global Ship Lease can borrow under the facility to acquire additional vessels that will be included in the security package.
 In certain limited circumstances, Global Ship Lease can utilize the credit facility to purchase vessels that will not be required to form part of the security package.
-In order to draw funds under the credit facility, Global Ship Lease's total borrowings under the credit facility must not exceed 70% of the aggregate charter-free market value of the vessels within the security package.
+Global Ship Lease's ability to draw funds under its credit facility will be, inter alia, subject to Global Ship Lease's total borrowings under its credit facility not exceeding 70% of the aggregate charter-free market value of the vessels within the security package.

-The credit facility amount will reduce, commencing five years from December 10, 2007, the date of closing of the credit facility, in 12 equal quarterly installments calculated in accordance with the provisions of the credit facility.
+The credit facility amount will reduce, commencing five years from the December 10, 2007, the date of closing of the credit facility, in 12 equal quarterly installments calculated in accordance with the provisions of the credit facility.
 Global Ship Lease must repay any amount outstanding that is in excess of the newly-reduced maximum credit facility amount.
 Any amount outstanding under the credit facility at the maturity date must be repaid in one installment.